 If you would like to use archival materials to support your assignments, it is necessary to contact us and plan ahead.
 Please read below for additional information.

-Both space for researchers and public service hours are limited in the archives.
+Both space for researchers and public service hours can sometimes be limited in the archives.
 It is very important to plan ahead for archival assignments.

-These limitations mean it is essential to contact us as far in advance of assignments as possible and no less than one month beforehand.
+These limitations mean it is essential to contact us as far in advance of assignments as possible.
 When we are aware of your intention to use the archives, we can avoid conflicts with other classes and better ensure a positive educational experience for all students using the archives.

 You can contact us using by email or phone at 485-2947 at email@example.com.

 Most classes using the archives plan an assignment or exercise supported by our collections.
 Assignments need to be designed in such a way that the collection(s) can support what you are asking of them.
 Otherwise, students will have a frustrating experience trying to elicit information that simply cannot be found here.
 It is essential that instructors examine the collections they are asking their students to use before finalizing an assignment.
-If you need help with ideas for assignments, you can browse the catablog.
+If you need help with ideas for assignments, you can search and browse this website for guides to our collections.
 It may also be helpful to look at previous assignments classes have successfully completed using archival collections.
 We are always happy to meet with you to discuss your ideas and goals for your students.

-Please be aware that even if a collection sounds perfect in the catablog, the obligation to verify its usefulness resides with the instructor.
+Please be aware that even if a collection sounds perfect online, the obligation to verify its usefulness resides with the instructor.

 A copy of the course syllabus or assignment guidelines is useful to us in anticipating the heavier use that always ensues as deadlines near.
 These documents also help to acquaint us with what you hope to have your students learn from their archives work.